 #2.
 Use a Demi-Permanent or Semi-permanent Hair Color on Your Double Bleached Hair

-As your hair is damaged by previous chemical processes, select a type of hair color that will not cause excessive damage.
+As previous chemical processes damage your hair, select a type of hair color that will not cause excessive damage.
 These would include semi-permanent and demi-permanent hair colors.

-Whether you choose to use a semi-permanent or demi-permanent hair color is totally up to you, but you can be assured that either one is definitely a “DO!” for double-bleached hair.
+Whether you choose to use a semi-permanent or demi-permanent hair color is up to you, but you can be assured that either one is okay for double-bleached hair.

 #3.
 Treat Your Double Bleached Hair After Coloring It